purplesandbox/TomeRaider/README.md

 1. Search for books by specifying different parameters such as lexile measure (entering values for lexile is optional) and genre
 2. Get a random book suggestion by only specifying a genre
-3. Look at the database to view their table of to-read books and/or read books.
+3. Look at the database to view their table of to-read books and/or read books
+4. Add a book to your read list

 **Lexile Chart:**